Canon RP vs Nikon Z7 II

 The Canon RP and the Nikon Z7 II both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The Canon RP writes its imaging data to SDXC cards, while the Z7 II uses CFexpress or SDXC cards.
+The RP writes its imaging data to SDXC cards, while the Z7 II uses CFexpress (type B) or SDXC cards.
 The Z7 II features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the Canon RP only has one slot.
+In contrast, the RP only has one slot.
 Both cameras support UHS-II cards, which provide for Ultra High Speed data transfer of up to 312 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS RP and Nikon Z7 II and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the Canon RP and the Z7 II are recent models that are part of the current product line-up.
-The Z7 II replaced the earlier Nikon Z7, while the Canon RP does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Both the RP and the Z7 II are recent models that are part of the current product line-up.
+The Z7 II replaced the earlier Nikon Z7, while the RP does not have a direct predecessor.
+Further information on the features and operation of the RP and Z7 II can be found, respectively, in the Canon RP Manual (free pdf) or the online Nikon Z7 II Manual.

 So what conclusions can be drawn?
 Is the Canon RP better than the Nikon Z7 II or vice versa?
 The listing below highlights the relative strengths of the two models.